Combined Master of Nursing/Primary Health Care Nurse Practitioner Certificate (MN/PHCNP)

 - Equivalent of two years full-time nursing practice (3640 hours) within the past five years.
 Strong preference is given to candidates with continuous RN experience in a direct clinical practice setting.

-Admission to Ryerson’s graduate nursing combined MN/PHCNP certificate program is extremely competitive.
+Admission to Toronto Metropolitan University’s graduate nursing combined MN/PHCNP certificate program is extremely competitive.
 We look for applicants who have good academic standing in nursing and non-nursing subjects.
 Strong preference is given to students with a 3.67 (A-) average or above in the final half of their undergraduate nursing program or last 20 one-term/semester courses.

 Funding Your Master of Nursing